MeveraStudios/Documentation/docs/Imperat/advanced/Processors.md

 ## Postprocessors
-The prefix in their name `Post` means `AFTER` which indicates the fact that the process happens **AFTER** context resolving therefore, it has `ResolvedContext` instead of just `Context` inside of it's method.
+The prefix in their name `Post` means `AFTER` which indicates the fact that the process happens **AFTER** context resolving therefore, it has `ExecutionContext` instead of just `Context` inside of it's method.